-Environmental changes, e.g., increasing habitat destruction, can affect the growth of plants.
-If those environmental changes are very slow, then the ecosystem state would slowly "move" along the \underline{red} solid line A to the right to smaller biomass states but still on the upper branch until it reaches the tipping point beyond which the state of high biomass A ceases to exist.
+A ceases to exist.
 This tipping point is linked to the fact that one of the minima in the stability landscape disappears when the critical threshold value of the environmental conditions is exceeded.
 Hence, the system tips into the low biomass state B, the only one existing for those environmental conditions.
 In general, such critical transitions, associated with a characteristic qualitative change in the stability landscape, such as the emergence of new or the disappearance of existing stable states, are called bifurcation-induced transitions (Fig. 3a).

 Let us discuss some examples of bifurcation-induced tipping in the climate system and ecology.
 Over the past decade, a number of tipping elements, i.e., climate phenomena, have been identified as candidates expected to tip in the further course of climate change (Lenton et al., 2008; Schellnhuber et al., 2016; Armstrong McKay et al., 2022).
-Those tipping elements include flow patterns in the ocean ocean circulation, parts of the biosphere and the cryosphere.
+Those tipping elements include

+- 125 flow patterns in the ocean, parts of the biosphere and the cryosphere.
 Specifically, these include, e.g., the AMOC, the Greenland ice sheet, the Arctic sea ice, and the Western Antarctic Ice Sheet as physical systems (hydrosphere and cryosphere), the Amazon rainforest, the tropical coral reefs and the boreal forests as ecological systems.
-In those systems, bi- or even multistability, i.e., the coexistence of more than 2 stable states for the same environmental conditions has been discovered.
-For the AMOC, at least often two different stable flow patterns exist; one of them can be considered as a conveyor belt transporting heat to the Northern latitudes, releasing this heat to the atmosphere, forming North Atlantic Deep Water (NADW) which is transported back to the Southern latitudes at considerable depth.
-This would be the state, where the heat transfer to the North is "on".
-The other stable state would be a reverse circulation pattern related to an "off" state.
-This bistability can give rise to a possible breakdown of the AMOC, which has been discussed employing several conceptual models (Stommel, 1961; Rahmstorf, 1996; Rooth, 1982; Wood et al., 2019) as well as in.
-In those conceptual models often the second state is related to a reverse circulation.
-In large ocean circulation models (Rahmstorf, 1995; Weijer et al., 2012).
-For the latter, this bistability has also been confirmed (Weijer et al., 2012), with an "off" state which does not relate to a reverse circulation but to a very weak circulation northwards.
-In a large ocean circulation model it has been shown, that the system is even multistable (Rahmstorf, 1995; Mehling et al., 2022) with different can exhibit the coexistence of several different flow patterns related to different spatial patterns of heat transfer to the atmosphere -(Rahmstorf, 1995).
-This occurrence of multistability has been confirmed recently with other high-resolution models (Mehling et al., 2022; Lohmann et al., 2023).
+In those systems, bi- or even multistability has been discovered.
+For the AMOC, at least two different stable flow patterns exist: one of them can be considered as a conveyor belt transporting heat to the Northern latitudes, releasing this heat to the atmosphere, forming North Atlantic Deep - 130 Water (NADW) which is transported back to the Southern latitudes at considerable depth.
+The other stable state would be a reverse circulation pattern.
+This bistability can give rise to a possible breakdown of the AMOC, which has been discussed employing several conceptual models (Stommel, 1961; Rahmstorf, 1996; Rooth, 1982; Wood et al., 2019) as well as in large ocean circulation models (Rahmstorf, 1995; Weijer et al., 2012).
+For the latter, it has been shown that the system is even multistable (Rahmstorf, 1995; Mehling et al., 2022) with different spatial patterns of heat transfer to the atmosphere.
+The possible melting of the Arctic Sea ice is also discussed in terms of bistability comprising two stable states in one of which the